adafruit/Adafruit_Protomatter/README.md

 but they should all aim for a single byte).
 Other pins (matrix address lines, latch and output enable) can reside on any PORT or bit.

-Name is likely to change as it's nondescriptive and tedious to type in code.
+Name might change as it's nondescriptive and tedious to type in code.
-It's a reference to a line in Star Trek III, "I used protomatter in the Genesis matrix."